amclees/prism-api/README.md

 X is a number between 1 and 15 (e.g. testUser2, testRoot12, testAdmin15, etc.).

+All users created by the development script have a password of `password`.

 The `db_setup_development.js` script creates only one account:

-* `root` - Root, same as `testRootX`
+* `root` - Root, same as `testRootX`.
+The password is a random string included in the output of the setup script.

-All users created by the scripts have a password of `password`.
-It is recommended that the `root` user's password is changed in production environments.

 Example request and response bodies from the POST `/login` endpoint: